AA-97/Mechasys/README.md

 - NOTE: You can also run `npm start` in the root folder to run both frontend and backend concurrently, however, this may only work on Windows computers.
 Otherwise see steps 4 and 5 to run both in seperate windows.

 6. The web application should now be working.

+- NOTE: If the backend or database doesn't seem to be working, it may have to do with either the version of MySQL or because a root user may be used.
+You can try running this script on your MySQL workbench: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'` where `password` is replaced by your current password.
+Restart the application and it should work.